eds-uga/provectus-final-project/README.md

 User responses i.e. Click Through Rate is a critical part of many web applications including web search, personalised recommendation and online advertising.
 Click Through Rate(CTR) measures the response of a user towards an advertisement.
 The motivation of the project come from a Kaggle competition named Display Advertising Challenge of 2014.The following python scripts are used for predicting:

-- __For Randon-forest__
+- __For Random-forest__
-  - pipeline.py: This file preprocess the input data.
+  - preprocessing.py: This file preprocess the input data.
+  - features_VectorAssembler.py: Creates a vector reprensentation for the data.
-  - randomforestmodel.py: This python script creates the classifier model using the output of pipeline.py
+  - random_forest.py: This python script creates the classifier model using the output of pipeline.py
-  - evaluate.py: This file predicts the result using the random forest model.
+  - rf_transform_model.py: This file predicts the result using the random forest model.

 - __For Tensor-Flow__
   - tensorflow_precossing.py: This file preprocess the input data.
-  - tf_wideanddeep.py: Creates a model using the pre-processed data.
+  - tf_wide_and_deep.py: Creates a model using the pre-processed data.
-  - tf_wideanddeepevaluate_predict.py: Gives prediction using the learned model.
+  - wide_deep_evaluate_predict.py: Gives prediction using the learned model.

 - __For Gradient Boosted Decision Trees__
-  - gb_classifier.py : This file takes the pre-processed file and predict the results.
+  - gb_clasiifier.py : This file takes the pre-processed file and predict the results.

 ###Problem Description